1110025y/anime/README.md

 # Features
 Limited to people with hobbies such as anime and games.
-People with the such hobbies can gather, make friends, and go out to play together
+People with the such hobbies can gather, make friends, and go out to play together.
 <br>
 <br>
 <br>